Colorado Secure Savings Mandate – What you need to know

 United Airlines Employee Benefits: Retirement Health Account

 Working as a United Airline Employee has more benefits than just a 401(k) plan or free flights.
 United provides a Retirement Health Account that gives you another resource to fund medical expenses in retirement.
-When doing financial plans for our clients many of which are pilots, one important issue that often comes up is how to fund health care.
+When doing financial plans for our clients, many of which are pilots, one important issue that often comes up is how to fund health care.
 The United RHA is a great tool for that.

 What is an RHA?

 The United Retirement Health Account is a health expense reimbursement account like a Health Saving Account (HSA) but one you use in retirement.
-United Airlines ALPA Retirement Health Account (RHA) allows retired United and legacy Continental pilots to reimburse themselves tax-free for qualified health expenses for them, their spouse, and dependents in retirement.
+United Airlines ALPA Retirement Health Account (RHA) allows retired United and legacy Continental pilots to reimburse themselves tax-free for qualified health expenses for them, their spouses, and dependents in retirement.
 For that reason, it truly is one of the great United Employee benefits.

 Eligible expenses include: